sourcegraph/sourcegraph-extension-docs/tutorials/hello-world.md

-# Example: Building a "Hello, world!"
-Sourcegraph Extension
+# Building a "Hello, world!"
+Sourcegraph extension

 [Sourcegraph extensions](https://github.com/sourcegraph/sourcegraph-extension-api) let you add  features and show new kinds of information alongside your code on Sourcegraph.com, GitHub, and other code hosts.